b-pardi/Marker-Tracker/README.md

     - Green lines are detected edges, top and bottom edges are what are looked at vertical distance of necking point
     - blue lines are visualizations of the vertical distances to ensure they are touching the top and bottom green edges
     - red line moving around is tracking the minimum distance
+- **Midpoint method**
+    - Alternatively, you can track the necking point with the midpoint method which will simply keep track of the vertical distance at the midpoint between 2 tracked markers
+        - Includes same threshold parameter fom necking point above, as well as tracker bbox size described in Marker Tracking section
-- Outputs are saved to 'output/Necking_Point_Detection.csv'
+- Outputs are saved to 'output/Necking_Point_Detection.csv' and there will be a column to indicate if it was from minimum distance or midpoint method

 ### Surface Area Tracking
 - Tunable parameters include: